Necessary and Sufficient Conditions for Optimal Decision Trees using Dynamic Programming: Prescriptive Policy Generation

 Similar to previous studies, we test our method on the Warfarin dosing use-case~\citep{kallus2017prescriptive_trees,bertsimas2019prescriptive, jo2021prescriptive_trees}.
 Warfarin is an anticoagulant, but the appropriate dose may vary up to a factor 10 among patients.
 Based on experimental tests, a dataset is compiled which prescribes for 5700 patients a suggested dose~\citep{consortium2009warfarin}.
 For our experiment, unless otherwise specified, we follow the setup by \citep{jo2021prescriptive_trees}.

 We calculate the square root of the suggested weekly dose by the formula presented in the supplementary material section S1e of \citep{consortium2009warfarin} and add noise of $N(0, 0.02)$.
 This number is then squared and divided by seven to give the suggested daily dose.
 The features used in their formula are also the features used for the dataset, preprocessed as specified by them.
-The only three non-binary features (age, weight and height) are binarized by splitting them into five buckets with approximately the same number of instances.
-Instances with missing values for weight, height, age and the therapeutic dose of Warfarin are removed.
+The only three non-binary features (age, weight, and height) are binarized by splitting them into five buckets with approximately the same number of instances.
+Instances with missing values for weight, height, age, and the therapeutic dose of Warfarin are removed.
 This leaves 4490 instances.
-The daily suggested dose is discretized into three groups, with $k^{opt}=0$ if the dose is less than 3 mg/day, $k^{opt}=1$ if the dose is between 3 and 7 mg/day and $k^{opt}=2$ if the dose is larger than 7 mg/day.
+The daily suggested dose is discretized into three groups, with $k^{opt}=0$ if the dose is less than 3 mg/day, $k^{opt}=1$ if the dose is between 3 and 7 mg/day, and $k^{opt}=2$ if the dose is larger than 7 mg/day.
 The observed outcome is $Y_i(k_i) = 1$, if $k_i = k^{opt}_i$; and $Y_i(k_i) = 0$ otherwise.

-For simulating historic data, three different setups are tested.
-In the first, every individual receives a uniformly random treatment $k_i$ in the historic data with the corresponding outcome $Y_i$, to simulate a marginally randomized setting.
-In the second and third setup, historic treatments are obtained by using the formula for the weekly dose from~\citep{consortium2009warfarin} mentioned above with each coefficients in this formula perturbed by a random amount from $U(-0.06, 0.06)$ and $U(-0.11, 0.11)$ respectively, to change the probability of the historic data having the correct assignment.
-Each setup is used five times to generate historic treatments.
+For simulating historical data, three different setups are tested.
+In the first, every individual receives a uniformly random treatment $k_i$ in the historical data with the corresponding outcome $Y_i$, to simulate a marginally randomized setting.
+In the second and third setups, historical treatments are obtained by using the formula for the weekly dose from~\citep{consortium2009warfarin} mentioned above with each coefficient in this formula perturbed by a random amount from $U(-0.06, 0.06)$ and $U(-0.11, 0.11)$ respectively, to change the probability of the historical data having the correct assignment.
+Each setup is used five times to generate historical treatments.
 Each of these 15 datasets is then randomly split five times into a training and test set with 75\% and 25\% of the instances respectively.
-For each of these a decision tree is trained for IPW scores and a random forest regressor for DM estimates.
+For each of these, a decision tree is trained for IPW scores and a random forest regressor for DM estimates.